 Hvolsvöllur isn’t much to look at in the moment you arrive there but given the chance, this little village will surprise you, in the best way!

-The Ring Road 1 crosses through the town, lying almost at the border of it so most only see an inch, but if you take the time to really go into the town, take a soak in the swimming pool, visit their lovely and historic church, have some pizza at Galleri Pizza or browse through their local handicrafts and homemade delicacies you will really start to enjoy this place.
+The Ring Road 1 crosses through the town, lying almost at the border of it.
+When you visit the town, take a soak in the swimming pool, visit their lovely and historic church, have some pizza at Galleri Pizza or browse through their local handicrafts and homemade delicacies you will really start to enjoy this place.

 A town of only about a thousand people but offers all the basic services you might desire, a supermarket, restaurants, museums, a swimming pool and hot tubs, hiking paths and most places in Iceland, incredible stunning natural sights only a short distance away.

 It is a part of the municipality of Rangárþing Eystra, in an area recognized as Landeyjar by the locals.
 All around Hvolsvollur will find fields and fields of Icelandic horses, sheep and cows as agriculture place an important part in the community and revenue.